40. Reports » IP Addresses & Groups¶

-This chapter describes how to generate detailed traffic reports for any IP address, block or group included in Configuration » Network & Policy » [IP Zone] .
+This chapter describes how to generate detailed traffic reports for any IP address, block, or group included in Network & Policy » [IP Zone].

-Reports » IP Addresses allows you to quickly generate traffic reports for IP addresses and blocks, either entered manually on the upper side of the panel, or selected from the expandable tree below.
+Reports » IP Addresses allows you to quickly generate traffic reports for IP addresses and blocks, which can be entered manually on the upper side of the panel or selected from the expandable tree below.

 Reports » IP Groups lists IP groups defined in IP Zones.
 Select an IP group to generate a traffic report for all IP blocks belonging to it.
 To search for a specific IP group, enter a sub-string contained in its name on the upper side of the panel.

 The traffic report tab includes a few sub-tabs located on the lower side of the window.
-All sub-tabs share the following common toolbar fields:
+Every sub-tab shares the following common toolbar fields:

-● Sensor Interfaces – Select the Sensor Interfaces you are interested in.
-Administrators can restrict the Sensors accessible by guest accounts● Time Range – Select a predefined time range, or select “Custom…” to enter a specific time interval
+● Sensor Interfaces – Select the Sensor Interfaces that interests you.
+Administrators can restrict the Sensors accessible by guest accounts● Time Range – Select a predefined time range, or select Custom… to enter a specific time interval

-You can generate IP graphs only for the IP addresses, blocks and groups specifically defined in your IP Zone(s), or that belong to a subnet having the IP Graphing parameter set to “Yes”.
+You can generate IP graphs only for the IP addresses, blocks, and groups explicitly defined in your IP Zone(s) or that belong to a subnet with the IP Graphing parameter enabled.

-The decoders, data units, and aggregation types can be modified in Configuration » General Settings » Graphs & Storage.
+You can modify the decoders, data units, and aggregation types in General Settings » Graphs & Storage.

-You can generate IP accounting reports only for the IP addresses, blocks and groups specifically defined in your IP Zone(s), or that belong to a subnet that has the IP Accounting parameter set to “Yes”.
+You can generate IP accounting reports only for the IP addresses, blocks, and groups explicitly defined in your IP Zone(s), or that belong to a subnet with the IP Accounting parameter enabled.

 ● Decoders & Data Unit – Select the decoders and data unit that you are interested in● Report Interval – Select the minimum interval used to aggregate the accounting data: Daily, Weekly, Monthly, Yearly.
-The minimum accuracy of traffic accounting reports is 24 hours, therefore when you select a shorter time range you will still see the accounting data collected for the whole day● Direction – Show both directions or only a single one● Group Sensor Interfaces – Generates a single traffic accounting report for multiple Sensor Interfaces● Show IPs – Check this option for the traffic accounting report to display each IP address contained in the selected IP block or group.
+The minimum accuracy of traffic accounting reports is 24 hours.
+Therefore, when you select a shorter time range, you will still see the accounting data collected for the whole day● Direction – Show both directions or only a single one● Group Sensor Interfaces – Generates a single traffic accounting report for multiple Sensor Interfaces● Show IPs – Check this option for the traffic accounting report to display each IP address contained in the selected IP block or group.
 Selecting this option also enables the option below● Use Per-IP Data – Creates a traffic accounting report by aggregating the IP accounting data generated for every IP address contained in the selected IP block or group.
-This option will increase the load of the server if used frequently on large subnets.
-Use this option carefully, only when the selected IP block or group is not explicitly defined in the IP Zone but it is included in a larger subnet defined with the IP Accounting parameter set to “Yes”● Display Raw Values – Check this option to avoid displaying values with metric prefixes
+If used frequently on large subnets, this option will increase the server’s load.
+Use this option carefully, only when the selected IP block or group is not explicitly defined in the IP Zone but it is included in a larger subnet defined with the IP Accounting parameter enabled● Display Raw Values – Check this option to avoid displaying values with metric prefixes

-The decoders can be modified in Configuration » General Settings » Graphs & Storage.
+The decoders can be modified in General Settings » Graphs & Storage.